knennigtri/aep-tag-tool/docs/exportTagCollection.md

 Prerequisites:

 * Postman_environment.json file is configured and imported into postman
-* You are using the latest Export Tag collection (See README.md)

 > **IMPORTANT!!** When you export custom code from extensions, data elements, and rules there is a chance you might need to escape certain characters again to make valid JSON files.
 Make sure you validate your JSON files after you copy the responses!
 >